 Hackers use vulnerable entry points to gain access to websites.
 These entry points include weak hosting servers, backdoors and even the WordPress login page via brute force attacks.

-- Backdoors – Hackers can also create a backdoor entry to your WordPress site.
+- Backdoors – Hackers can also create a website backdoor entry to your WordPress site.
 This means they create an entry point without needing to go through the standard WordPress login page.
 There are various ways to create a backdoor entry to gain unauthorized access to a WordPress site.

 - Brute force attacks – This form of attack exploits the simplest method of gaining access to a site: by trying to guess usernames and passwords, over and over again, until they’re successful.
 WordPress sites are especially susceptible to brute force attacks by default because the system allows unlimited login attempts.